av-crypto-security/cloud-infrastructure/instance-group-and-load-balancer/README.md

 ## Why YAML instead of Terraform?

-This lab intentionally uses native Yandex Cloud specifications to demonstrate how instance groups work under the hood.
+This lab intentionally uses native Yandex Cloud instance group specifications to demonstrate how declarative infrastructure and self-healing mechanisms work at a low level.
-Terraform is used to manage the same resources in a more scalable and reusable way.
+Terraform is used in other parts of this repository to manage the same resources in a more scalable, reusable, and production-ready way.